27 April 2018

 Event sourcing isn’t about the implementation but rather about extracting the knowledge about the domain from the business.

 A good understanding of it will make a big difference for a software developer, as, in the end, it’s us who have to transfer the client’s thoughts into a working implementation.
 Let’s keep in mind that if our ideas aren’t in sync with client’s expectations (the way he or she expects software to work), then pretty sure it won’t be a pleasure for both sides to work together.

 Mariusz has guided us through the whole idea of event storming.
-Why do we need a wall, markers, colourful sticky cards and how those cards transfer to implementation.
+Why do we need a wall, markers, and colorful sticky cards, and how do those cards transfer to implementation?
 What’s cool is that it was all backed up by a real-life example, from an event storming session he had led.
 To make it more interesting, a few people from that session were also present in the speech. 🙂 At the end, I have to admit – I was inspired.
-I’m sure we’ll try to use this approach in TSH during next workshops with a client.
+I’m sure we’ll try to use this approach in TSH during the next workshops with a client.

 The next speech was called “Feature Toggle – Zarządzanie zmianami w Continuous delivery” and it was delivered by Karol Kreft.
 This time, I’ve moved to the Application Architecture track.
 Just after I reached the room, it was clear that this is a hot topic – the place was full of people.
 As for me, sometime in the past, I had a chance to work with a system where I could turn on and off features.

 Therefore, Karol’s talk was a chance for me to verify my approach.

 It started slowly.
 What’s a feature branch?
-What kind of problems may we have if, during the development, devs are not discussing changes they’re implementing?
-What’s a difference between Continuous Delivery and Continuous Deployment?
-When might it be worth to think about the second one?
+What kind of problems may we have if, during the development, devs are not discussing the changes they’re implementing?
+What’s the difference between Continuous Delivery and Continuous Deployment?
+When might it be worth thinking about the second one?
 Finally, we managed to go through all of these questions and move to what I was waiting for: how to implement feature toggles in our apps.